Logo

 Building simple websites is easier than ever.
 If you have money to spend, you can just buy a premium Wix or WordPress membership, use a template, and voila.
 Your website is ready.

-You can also hire a web developer to build a completely custom site.
+You can also hire developers online to build a completely custom site.
+As an option to hire qualified freelance web developers explore how Toptal works.
 Or buy a template, learn a bit of HTML and CSS, and just insert your own content into the template.

 Mobile applications started gaining traction when the first iPhone hit the market, along with competing Android devices.